2gis/on-premise-helm-charts/charts/catalog-api/README.md

 ## Installing

-Before installing Catalog API, make sure that you have a running PostgreSQL instance and a running [Sapphire API](https://docs.2gis.com/en/on-premise/search) service.
+Before installing Catalog API, make sure that you have a running PostgreSQL instance and a running [Search API](https://docs.2gis.com/en/on-premise/search) service.

 To install the service create a YAML file that will contain:

 - Registry URL of the service's Docker image
 - PostgreSQL access parameters
-- Sapphire API URL
+- Search API URL

 ```yaml
 # Docker image